 Funded projects were required to meet the interdisciplinary training needs of their researchers and postgraduates.
-This provision was supplemented by programmelevel workshops on interdisciplinary research methods and approaches to data integration.
+This provision was supplemented by programme-level workshops on interdisciplinary research methods and approaches to data integration.
 The programme also included small-scale trials with interdisciplinary postgraduate studentships and early career interdisciplinary fellowships.
-However, while these initiatives embodied an implicit model of preparing a future generation of 'hybrid' interdisciplinarians, the predominant model pursued in the programme was one of giving an interdisciplinary grouping in the programme - the 90 ecologists - found them to have become discerning partners for social scientists and their methods, with the implication that they would be intelligent customers for social science in the future.
+However, while these initiatives embodied an implicit model of preparing a future generation of 'hybrid' interdisciplinarians, the predominant model pursued in the programme was one of giving an interdisciplinary orientation to discipline-grounded scientists.
+A survey of the largest disciplinary grouping in the programme - the 90 ecologists - found them to have become discerning partners for social scientists and their methods, with the implication that they would be intelligent customers for social science in the future5.

 It was important therefore to raise the profile and significance of interdisciplinary work and experience in the basic disciplinary communities.
-This informed the programmelevel scientific publishing strategy.
+This informed the programme-level scientific publishing strategy.
 While there are more and more interdisciplinary journals, these tend to be lower impact and are not attractive outlets for researchers.
 The programme therefore arranged special interdisciplinary issues of prominent mono-disciplinary journals.
 These landmark volumes - including the first ever issue of the Journal of Applied Ecology on ecology and the social sciences and the first ever interdisciplinary issue of the Philosophical Transactions of the Royal Society on the management of animal and plant diseases - not only established the standing of Relu's interdisciplinary research but also mapped out emerging research frontiers at the interfaces between the social, biological and environmental sciences.